 Looking for an easy way to hide your air conditioner unit outside?
-In this article, we’ll walk you through step by step on how to hide your air conditioner outside and share a few popular ways you can hide your outside ac unit.
+In this article, we’ll walk you through step by step on how to hide your air conditioner outside.
+This project also works for trash cans or pool equipment.
+Anything that you want to hide in your backyard.

 Once we finished, I wondered why I hadn’t done it sooner.
 It was so easy and it only took me one afternoon to complete.